A Computational Analysis of Strategic Nominations: Modeling Equilibrium and Complexity in Organizational Elections: Introduction

 \subsection{Our Contributions}

-In this work, we generalize Lin \textit{et al}.'s work~\cite{LLC2021} to deal with $m\geq 2$ parties.
-Throughout this paper, we consider the monotone egoistic election game and omit ``monotone" when the context is clear.
-For the egoistic election game of two or more parties, we aim at investigating the following questions: \begin{enumerate} \item Does the egoistic election game using the softmax function to calculate the winning probability of a candidate against its opponents always have a PSNE, even for three or more parties?
-Does the function for computing such a winning probability matter? \item What is the computational complexity of computing a PSNE of the egoistic election game when two or more parties are involved in general? \item What is the price of anarchy of the egoistic election game of two or more parties?
-Is it still constantly bounded? \item Is there any incentive for the parties to form a coalition? \end{enumerate}
+In this work, we generalize Lin \textit{et al}.'s work~\cite{LLC2021} to deal with $m\geq 2$ groups.
+Throughout this paper, we consider the monotone egoistic election game and omit the adjective ``monotone'' when the context is clear.
+For our algorithmic result (Sect.~\ref{sec:fpt-algo}), we assume that the WP function is \emph{cross-monotone} (Definition~\ref{def:crossmono}), which is automatically satisfied in the two-party case ($m=2$).
+For our PoA analysis (Sect.~\ref{sec:PoA}), we additionally assume the WP function is \emph{order-preserving} (Definition~\ref{def:orderpreserving}).
+For the egoistic election game of two or more groups, we aim at investigating the following questions: \begin{enumerate} \item Can we have any explanation of the monotone property introduced and assumed in~\cite{LLC2021}?
+Does the property still make sense in the competition of more than two groups or organizations? \item Does the egoistic election game using the softmax function to calculate the winning probability of a candidate against its opponents always admit a PSNE, even for three or more groups?
+Does the function for computing such a winning probability matter? \item What is the computational complexity of computing a PSNE of the egoistic election game when two or more groups are involved in general? \item How large is the price of anarchy of the egoistic election game of two or more groups?
+Is it still bounded by a constant? \end{enumerate}

-\paragraph{Our answers to the above questions are summarized as follows.}
+\paragraph{Our answers to the above questions are summarized as follows}